Saint Laurent's new 'It' bag is a takeaway box

 Saint Laurent’s Takeaway Box Bag is covered with monogram embossing

-Additionally, a YSL letter lock, decorates the bag the “Take-away Box Bag”.
+Additionally, a YSL letter lock, decorates the bag the “Takeaway Box Bag”.
 Covered with monogram embossing, the strapless bag is available in black and camel brown.
-Both renditions of the bag are available to shop via Saint Laurent’s website for $1,890.
+Both renditions of the bag are available to shop via Saint Laurent’s website for US$1,890.

 Anthony Vaccarello showcased a magnificent sci-fi show in the Aghfi desert for the 2023 spring-summer men’s collection.
 The collection eliminated the boundaries between men’s and women’s clothing with an elegant gesture.
 The “Takeaway Box Bag”, which looks like the portable lunch box of McDonald’s Happy Children’s Meal, was a part of the collection.
 The bag is perfect for your keys and cash, but probably not the leftover noodles.